josiahls/fast-reinforcement-learning/README.md

 At the moment these are the things we personally urgently need, and then the nice things that will make this repo something akin to valuable.
 These are listed in kind of the order we are planning on executing them.

+At present, we are in the Alpha stages of agents not being fully tested / debugged.
+The final step will be doing an evaluation of the DQN and DDPG agent implementations and verifying each performs the best it can at known environments.

 **Critical**
 - [X] MDPDataBunch: Finished to the point of being useful.
 Please reference: `tests/test_Envs`
 Example: